 The Mariners also captured their first-ever Regular Season Conference Championship in 2013, finishing tied atop the Landmark Conference standings.
-Notebart also coached the Academy's first conference player of the year in 2013 and earned the program's second trip to the ECAC playoffs in five years, the only two appearances USMMA has ever made in the bracket.
-He has coached a total of four All-New York Region and 14 All-Landmark Conference players in his five years at Merchant Marine.
+Notebaert also coached the Academy's first conference Player of the Year in 2013 and earned the program's second trip to the ECAC playoffs in five years – the only two appearances USMMA has ever made in the bracket.
+He has coached a total of two NCAA Division III All-Americans, one Academic All-American, six All-New York Region and 20 All-Landmark Conference players in his eight years at Merchant Marine.

-Notebaert has twice been named the Landmark Conference Coach of the Year (2009 & 2013) and is a two-time recipient of the Academy's Bill Omeltchenko Coach Of the Year Award (2009 & 2012).
-In every season under Notebaert, the USMMA baseball team has placed at least one athlete on the Landmark Confernece All-Academic team.
+Notebaert has twice been named the Landmark Conference Coach of the Year (2009 & 2013) and is a two-time recipient of the Academy's Bill Omeltchenko Coach of the Year Award (2009 & 2012).
+In every season under Notebaert, the USMMA baseball team has placed at least one athlete on the Landmark Conference All-Academic team.

 At the high school level, Notebaert was the assistant coach of the junior varsity baseball team at Geneva High School for three seasons from 2001-03 and then served as the assistant coach and hitting instructor for the varsity softball team from 2004-06.
 He helped guide the baseball team to the league championship all three seasons in his role as an assistant coach.
 During his tenure as a varsity softball coach, Notebaert helped lead the Geneva Panthers to a Class A No. 7 ranking in the state of New York in 2005.

-Notebaert just recently completed his MBA in Leadership & Management at Dowling College.
+Notebaert completed his MBA in Leadership & Management at Dowling College.
 He now resides in East Meadow, N.Y., with his wife Veronica, son Andrew and daughter Natalie.